Telescope imaging beyond the Rayleigh limit in extremely low SNR: Acknowledgements

 \section{Acknowledgements}

-The authors thank the Defense Advanced Research Projects Agency (DARPA) for funding to pursue this research and for providing the code for CLEAN and Richardson Lucy Deconvolution.
+This work was partially supported by the Army Research Office (W911NF-21-1-0287) and Defense Advanced Research Projects Agency (DARPA).
+Partial support also came from Purdue School of Electrical and Computer Engineering.
+The authors thank Johns Hopkins Applied Physics Laboratory for providing the code for CLEAN, Richardson Lucy Deconvolution, and error metric calculation code.
 The authors also wish to thank Dr.Fanglin Bao, Dr.Farid Kalhor, and Leif Bauer for discussing the result.